Thursday, 31 December 2020

 Brexit is supposed to be mainly about sovereignty, yes.
 One of the main grouses is about having to jump through the hoops set by Brussels.

-A farming programme yesterday said post-Brexit they have all sorts of formalities to go through that weren’t there with Britain being “family”: forms to fill in, customs checks (previously just drive through), health/sanitation checks for food cargo, etc etc.
+A farming programme yesterday said post-Brexit they have all sorts of formalities to go through that weren’t there before when Britain was “family”: forms to fill in, customs checks (previously just drive through), health/sanitation checks for food cargo, etc etc.

 This calls to mind something I’d often thought as a cyclist dodging inconsiderate drivers, sometimes in hairy close shaves: “All drivers should be made to be cyclists for a while, so that they can experience at first hand what it’s like to be at the receiving end of inconsiderate driving.”